pseroul/ideas_topics/README.md

   ```
   sudo systemctl restart nginx
   ```

+#### Use a domain name instead of a public IP
+Go to OVH and:
+- Buy a domain name (in our case pierreseroul.com)
+- Configure the DNS:
+  - Go to Zone DNS
+  - Select your domain
+  - Change the 'A' type entries target by your public IP address.

+#### Use certificates for https connection

 ## Generate user
 To generate a single user with 2FA authenticator, execute the command line: